nikoivanov1463/React-TODO-App/README.md

-# 📝 React Todo Application
+# 📝 React Todo Application - **View here:** https://react-todo-app.test-app-n.workers.dev

 A responsive Todo application built with React using Tailwind CSS, with user preferences/tasks state managemenet.
 This application allows users to manage tasks, filter by specific users, and sort by titles or completion dates on completed tasks list.